raghunathreddymustur/ReWiringJava8/README.md

    1. embraces creating immutable objects
    2. more concise and readable
    3. allows passing of functions as a method parameters
+      1. Useful when you implemting callbacks
-   4. declarative way of writing code
+   5. declarative way of writing code
       1. We are only worried about the result not the algorithm behind it.
          1. Ex: SQl quires
 2. Effective utilization of system resources